-Senate starts negotiations on measure to provide health care, benefits for veterans exposed to burn pits
+Senators reach agreement on health care, benefits for veterans exposed to burn pits and other toxins

-WASHINGTON — Senators considered for the first time Tuesday a sweeping measure that aims to expand eligibility for health care and benefits to millions of veterans exposed to burn pits and other toxins.
+WASHINGTON — Members of the Senate Veterans’ Affairs Committee announced Wednesday that they have reached an agreement that would expand eligibility for health care and benefits to all veterans exposed to burn pits and other toxins.

 The PACT Act seeks to provide an easy path to health care and benefits for veterans who served near open-air burn pits, which were used throughout the 1990s and the post-9/11 wars to burn garbage, jet fuel and other materials.
 Veterans diagnosed with cancer, respiratory issues and lung disease at young ages have blamed exposure to the toxic fumes, but the Department of Veterans Affairs contended for years that there wasn’t sufficient evidence to support their claims.

-While the House has proposed a major reform bill, the Senate has opted for a more incremental approach to the issue.
-In February, the Senate passed the Health Care for Burn Pit Veterans Act, which would expand health care to veterans but doesn’t address benefits.
-The sponsors of the bill insisted the measure is just a first step in a three-phase approach that would add benefits incrementally.
+House lawmakers proposed a major reform bill, but senators opted for a more incremental approach to the issue.
+In February, the Senate passed the Health Care for Burn Pit Veterans Act, which would expand health care to veterans but doesn’t address other benefits.
+The sponsors of the bill insisted the measure is just a first step in a three-phase approach that would add more benefits incrementally.

-McDonough pointed out two changes that his department wants to make to the bill before it’s passed, one is to amend a section that he believes would inadvertently delay the process to approve presumptive conditions.
-When a condition is on the presumptive list, it means the government acknowledges a veteran’s military service caused their medical condition, and it lowers the amount of evidence that a veteran must provide to receive benefits.
+VA Secretary Denis McDonough testified in March of two changes that his department wants to make to the bill before it’s passed.
+One is to amend a section that he believes would inadvertently delay the process to approve presumptive conditions.
+When a condition is on the presumptive list, it means the government acknowledges a veteran’s military service caused the medical condition, and it lowers the amount of evidence that a veteran must provide to receive benefits.

 The PACT Act could create a commission to oversee the VA’s efforts to add presumptive conditions.
 While the idea is intended to speed up the process, McDonough said he believed it could do the opposite.